infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 * The Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children (UN 2000);
 *  Minimum Standards for Child Protection in Humanitarian Action (CPWG 2012).

-# Introduction to restoration
+## Introduction to restoration
 * [^1] According to a care manual created by Prerna, restoration is the process of reuniting a child with their family is known as restoration.
 The process of a separated child making what is anticipated to be a permanent transition back to his or her family and community (usually of origin), in order to receive protection and care and to find a sense of belonging and purpose in all spheres of life.”
+* According to a document that outlines restoration guidelines, Family reintegration is what the majority of the separated children and their families want
 * The right of children to not be separated from one’s family and, if separated from one’s family for whatever reasons, then their right to be restored to their family has been articulated explicitly in recent laws and instruments.
 	* Unfortunately, there may be situations where the natural or extended families, and more appropriately natural parents and close natural relatives get separated from their child, or become incompetent, disinclined to provide care and protection to their child or become a source of harm to the child.
 In such cases, the responsibility to provide care and protection may fall on the State.
 This corrective measure is also called deinstitutionalization but the term describes only a part of the larger process of restoration.

-## Why is reintegration/restoration so important?
-- According to a document that outlines restoration guidelines, Family reintegration is what the majority of the separated children and their families want
-- According to a manual on the guidelines for institutional childcare in Ethiopia, reintegration is crucial in
-	* preventing the various psycho-social problems that arise among children due to deprivation of familial care
-	* facilitating conditions for the assimilation of children with their parents and/or members of extended family and promote their all rounded development
-	* creating opportunities for children in which they can learn familial and social values and norms living with their parents and/or members of the extended family; and
-	* supporting parents and/or members of extended families to re-assume their responsibility to cater for their children.

-# Key principles governing restoration interventions
+## Key principles governing restoration interventions

 According to a guideline document on global restoration practices, we need to keep these principles in mind while designing an effective reintegration policy.

-## Prioritise family unity and be child-centred
+### Prioritise family unity and be child-centred
 * It is vital to recognise the central importance of family unity to child well-being and development and to actively explore reintegration with a child’s family of origin as the first priority to pursue.
-* Familiesand children must be at the centre of all reintegration support efforts the value of family unity is acknowledged in international law, including the UNCRC
+* Families and children must be at the centre of all reintegration support efforts the value of family unity is acknowledged in international law, including the UNCRC
 * All decisions concerning alternative care should take full account of the desirability, in principle, of maintaining the child as close as possible to his/her habitual place of residence, in order to facilitate contact and potential reintegration with his/her family and to minimize disruption of his/her educational, cultural and social life.
 - Siblings with existing bonds should in principle not be separated by placements in alternative care unless there is a clear risk of abuse or other justification in the best interests of the child.
 In any case, every effort should be made to enable siblings to maintain contact with each other, unless this is against their wishes or interests.

-## Embed reintegration in wider child protection systems
+### Embed reintegration in wider child protection systems
 * Safe and effective support for reintegration must be embedded within broader systems to protect children.
 * There should be adequate funding to support reintegration, clear legislation and guidance on all of the stages of the reintegration process, and a skilled child welfare workforce able to support it.
 * Agencies should work towards properly functioning child protection systems that can adequately support the reintegration of all groups of separated children.

 ### Effective child protection systems include the following components
 * National legislation and guidance: governments should work to develop and integrate policies.In cases where appropriate legislation and guidance does not exist, civil society has an advocacy role to play.
 * A competent child welfare workforce: a mix of professional personnel, para professionals, and community volunteers Efforts should be made to encourage staff retention, thus enabling ongoing relationships with children and families.
-* Adequate resource allocations and fiscal management: Budgets should reflect all of the costs associated with reintegrating children If funds are insufficient, organisations are encouraged to advocate for more funding and proactively consider how to meet the needs of the child until reintegration is complete, even if external funds falter, as it is dangerous to reintegrate a child without adequate follow-up support and monitoring.
+* Adequate resource allocations and fiscal management: Budgets should reflect all of the costs associated with reintegrating children as it is dangerous to reintegrate a child without adequate follow-up support and monitoring.
-* Service provision and case work individual work with children and families and an array of services.
 * The engagement of a range of actors: Governments have overall responsibility for coordinating reintegration efforts, allocating adequate funding to reintegration and ensuring that efforts are properly monitored.
 NGOs, community groups, families and children themselves also play key roles.
 * Collaboration with other systems: it is important to design and implement programmes in collaboration with actors in other sectors – such as education, social protection, justice, economic strengthening, law enforcement and health.
-* Supportive social norms
 * Monitoring and data collection: the absence of a well-funded and functioning child protection system should not be used an excuse for failing to effectively support the reintegration of children.

 ### To support effective reintegration, the  staff will need to be able to do the following